Pools

 zpool to create:

-zpool create tank mirror sda sdb
+zpool create -o "comment=my pool" tank mirror sda sdb

-zpool add tank log sdc2 sdd2
+zpool add tank log mirror sdc2 sdd2

 zpool add tank cache sdc1 sdd1